 As a collaborative initiative aimed at developing innovative technology solutions that address complex social issues, Impact Labs combines the expertise of leaders from the nonprofit and education sectors with the power of Salesforce technology and pro bono talent.
 In taking risks, thinking outside the box, and designing creative solutions, Impact Labs aims to address some of the world’s greatest needs.

 What Topic Will This Impact Lab Address?

-This Impact Lab aims to co-create a technology solution to support learners on nontraditional pathways from underrepresented minorities as they navigate post-secondary education and move into the workforce.
-Nontraditional pathways include those who are financially independent from their parents, have a child or other dependent, are a single caregiver, lack a traditional high school diploma, delay postsecondary enrollment, and attend school part time while employed full time.
-While these pathways are defined as nontraditional, they actually account for the majority of student pathways in postsecondary education.
+This Impact Lab aims to co-create a technology solution to support Black and Latinx learners with “nontraditional” attributes, as defined by the U.S. Department of Education, as they navigate post-secondary education and move into the workforce.
+Nontraditional characteristics include those who are financially independent from their parents, have a child or other dependent, are a single caregiver, lack a traditional high school diploma, delay postsecondary enrollment, and attend school part time while employed full time.
+While these characteristics are defined as nontraditional, they actually account for the majority of student experiences in postsecondary education.
 One study found that 74% of all 2011–12 undergraduates had at least one nontraditional characteristic.

 For this Impact Lab, our focus is on creating a solution that helps foster supportive and inclusive experiences for students getting to and through their first year of postsecondary education, and equipping them with the tools to thrive in the future.

 Research shows tremendous disparities in educational attainment in the United States, with underrepresented and low-income students experiencing higher college dropouts rates and longer timeframes to complete their degrees on average.
 Only about a quarter of college freshmen born into the bottom half of the income distribution will complete a bachelor’s degree by age 24, compared to almost 90% of freshmen born into families in the top income quartile.